-All user-level passwords must be changed every 42 days, or whenever a system prompts you to change it.
-Default passwords must also be changed immediately.
+Given the additional security a good passphrase brings, it needs only be changed once per year, or whenever the system prompts you to change it.
+Other, shorter passwords, need to be changed every 42 days or when the system prompts you to change it.
+All default passwords must be changed immediately.
 If you become aware, or suspect, that your password has become known to someone else, you must change it immediately and report your concern to the ICT helpdesk (ext 1766).